NotionalLabs/NotionalLabs.github.io/_posts/2012-12-08-Reverse-Engineering-Syma-S107G-RC-Helicopter.md

 tags: infrared protocol reversing saleae logic
 ---

-*[2020-05-18] This post was migrated from my old blog, www.jimhung.co.uk.
+*[2020-05-18] This post was migrated from my old blog in 2012.
 I've tried to ensure all links, images, and content are reproduced, but please @ me if you find anyuthing missing.*

 The Syma 107 RC helicopter is a pretty great gadget, all things considered – it’s cheap, fun, and ridiculously good for the price.
 It’s also a spectacular gadget for fledgling hackers.